solyarisoftware/dialogs/README.md

 ### Dialogs Taxonomy

 > TODO: think about it.
+Explain the difference between *abstract* dialog (as an abstract dialog) and *application* dialog (as an instance of the abstract dialog, personalized for some application context).

 ## Performance vs Intelligence trade-off